 Mr. Joel Jacobs

-Joel Jacobs is vice president, chief information officer (CIO), and chief security officer (CSO) of The MITRE Corporation.
+Joel Jacobs is vice president and chief information officer (CIO) of The MITRE Corporation.
 He leads the Enterprise Computing, Information, and Security (ECIS) organization, providing comprehensive information technology (IT), knowledge management, enterprise technical computing, cybersecurity, and global security services to enable MITRE staff to effectively serve the company's sponsors.

 Under Jacobs' leadership, MITRE has been recognized for its innovative IT practices and for its outstanding work environment for technology professionals.
 CIO Magazine named MITRE to its CIO 100 list in 2014 and 2018.
 Computerworld has repeatedly listed MITRE among the country's 100 Best Places to Work in IT (2005–2012, 2016, 2018).
 The company was a North American Most Admired Knowledge Enterprises (MAKE) award winner four times (2009, 2011, 2015, 2016).
 InformationWeek named MITRE among the most innovative users of business technology five times (2011–2013, 2016–2017).
 In 2017, MITRE received the Help Desk Institute's Team Excellence Award for customer service and was named to the Security 500.

 In 2018, IDG CIO elected Jacobs to the CIO Hall of Fame, which spotlights IT leaders who have profoundly influenced the IT discipline, the use of technology in business, and the advancement of the CIO role.
 He also received the Boston CIO Leadership Association’s 2018 ORBIE Award as Non-Profit/Public Sector CIO of the Year.